JohnEarnest/Decker/docs/decker.md

 Dictionary arguments to `rtext.cat[]` are promoted to tables, and any other arguments which are not already tables will be interpreted as strings and converted to text runs as by `rtext.make[x "" ""]`.
 Thus, with a single argument, `rtext.cat[]` can be used to _cast_ values to properly formed rtext tables.
 Sequential rows with matching `font` and (non-image) `arg` values will be coalesced together, and rows with empty `text` spans will be dropped.

+To measure the on-screen dimensions of an rtext, see `canvas.textsize[]`.

 Pointer Interface
 -----------------